 These tiny, spherical grains rub together when pressure is applied, forcing air to escape and creating the peculiar noise.
 The sound is more noticeable in the dry, fluffy areas of the beach where there's more air between the grains.

-Beach Ball Tower Now Historical Landmark
+3. Beach Ball Tower Now Historical Landmark

-Another fun fact about Pensacola Beach is that the colorful beach ball water tower near Casino Beach is more than just an interesting landmark—it's a piece of Pensacola Beach history.
+Another fun fact about Pensacola Beach is that the colorful beach ball water tower near Casino Beach is more than just an interesting landmark; it's a piece of Pensacola Beach history.
 This eye-catching structure, once a functioning water tower, now stands as a protected historical landmark.

 Though no longer in use, the beach ball tower remains a beloved fixture on the Pensacola Beach skyline.
 Its playful design adds a touch of whimsy to the already stunning coastal views.
-Visitors and locals alike can't help but smile when they spot this unique symbol of the beach's character.
+Visitors and locals can't help but smile when they spot this unique symbol of the beach's character.

 While strolling along the sugar-white sand or soaking up the sun, be sure to snap a photo of this memorable landmark.
-The beach ball water tower is proof of Pensacola Beach's enduring charm and a reminder of its rich past.

-Amazing Sunsets and Sunrises
+4. Amazing Sunsets and Sunrises

 Pensacola Beach is renowned for its spectacular sunsets and sunrises that paint the sky in a breathtaking array of colors.
 As the sun dips below the horizon, vibrant hues of yellow, orange, and even purple illuminate the sky, creating a mesmerizing display that draws beachgoers to pause and capture the moment.